vahona/birthday-app/readme.md

 ## The most challenging part for me
 - What was the most challenging part for you?
-- The most challenging part for me is the fetching data from file and
+- The most challenging part for me is the fetching data from file and.

 ## More explanation
-- What you done is good, I really need more practice
+- What you have done is good, I really need more practice

 ## Any comments